Ricardo-Mouta/minERVa/README.md

   a numerical value representing the number of base pairs around the hit to remove duplicate results.
 Default is 20000 base pairs.

   -dbkeep, -keep
-  Signals that the database prepared by this program should not be deleted by the end of the program run.
+  signals that the database prepared by this program should not be deleted by the end of the program run.
 This argument is ignored if the option -dbready is active.

   -LTR_range LTR_RANGE, -LTRr LTR_RANGE
   a numerical value representing the number of base pairs around the hit to ensure a perfect trim of the ERV limits.
 Default is 500 base pairs.

-  -prefix PREFIX, -run PREFIX, -nick PREFIX
-  A string that contains a prefix or nickname for a single minERVa run.
+  -prefix PREFIX, -run PREFIX, -nick PREFIX a string that contains a prefix or nickname for a single minERVa run.

 # FUTURE DIRECTIONS:
 # Inputs and Outputs